srykov/Concentration-Game/README.md

 ## Contributing

-This repository is the finished code for _my_  Pixel Art project.
+This repository is the finished code for _my_ Memory Game project.
 Therefore, I will  most likely will not accept pull requests.